Continuous integration for Android projects

 Choosing what runs when

-During development, we create many commits, and developers should be encouraged to push them to a remote repository as often as possible.
-Each one of these committs creates a new CI/CD build, though, and we might not need every test run on all possible devices for a single commit.
+During development, you create many commits, and developers should be encouraged to push them to a remote repository as often as possible.
+Each one of these committs creates a new CI/CD build, though, and you might not need every test run on all possible devices for a single commit.
 On the other hand, if the main

-branch is our primary source of truth, we want to run as many tests on that as possible, to ensure it is always working as intended.
-We might want to initate the release deployment only on main
+branch is your primary source of truth, you want to run as many tests on that as possible, to ensure it is always working as intended.
+You might want to initate the release deployment only on main

 , and not on any other branch.